orbitalquark/textadept/docs/manual.md

 ##### Find in Files

-Textadept can search for text within multiple files and directories via `Ctrl+Shift+F` on Windows and Linux, and `⌘⇧F` on macOS.
-(The terminal version does not have a default key binding for finding in files.)
+Textadept can search for text within multiple files and directories via `Ctrl+Shift+F` on Windows and Linux, `⌘⇧F` on macOS, and `M-^F` in the terminal version.
 Invoking "Find Next" prompts you for a directory to search in.
 The "Replace" entry has been substituted for a "Filter" entry that contains files and directories to include or exclude from the search.

 A filter consists of a comma-separated list of [Lua patterns](#regex-and-lua-pattern-syntax) that match filenames and directories to include or exclude.
 Patterns are inclusive by